LibreTubeApp/LibreTube/README.md

 Solution: Use self-hosted software to register your channels, then use YouTube's data API to fetch them.
 No Google account required!

-Current plan:
-- Server which reads from the YouTube API
-- Client where user sets an API token
-- Server which fetches the registered user's subscriptions
-- PWA client which lists subscriptions' new videos
-- Clicking on a video shows a youtube-nocookie.com iframe
+This project aims to supply that niche with a solution that can work for them.
+This project enables you to take back ownership of your data while still being able to watch the great content on YouTube.

 ## How does it work?

 Create an API key for consuming API data, then register it in the app.
 If worried about privacy, you can create a throwaway google account for the purpose of consuming from the YouTube API.

+In a nutshell, this project includes:

+- A Server which reads from the YouTube API
+- A Client where user sets an API token
+- The server fetches the registered user's subscriptions
+- A PWA client which can be installed on a user's phone

+See also the [companion browser extension][webext].

 ## Privacy